 For many people, obtaining the life insurance protection that they need will simply require determining the type and the amount of coverage that they want, going through the application process, and then waiting for approval for their policy.

 Others, however, may not have it so easy.
 This can especially be the case if you have certain health issues such as biliary cirrhosis.
-This is because the life insurance underwriters may consider an applicant with this condition as being a higher risk – and therefore, they may rate his or her application as a Substandard, or possibly will even deny them for coverage altogether.
+Underwriters may consider an applicant with this condition as being a higher risk – and therefore, they may rate his or her application as a Substandard, or possibly will even deny them for coverage altogether.

 How Biliary Cirrhosis Can Have an Effect on Your Life Insurance Application